marberi/100days/README.md

 It is a lengthy code, so this can happen.. at least I figured it out before presenting the results.
 In the end I managed to trace down another error in the code.
 So back to checking what works tomorrow.

+# Day 142 [2019-06-12]
+Quite productive day.
+After continuing testing this method, I gave up the current approach.
+While it had some theoretical benefits [not described here], it would require minimizing ~200 parameters per input sample.
+Such a thing is done when doing a style transfer.
+Things got a bit complicated, but more importantly, degraded the results.

+Instead, the information of individual exposures can be included throught data augmentation.
+When training the network, I leave out some measurements at random.
+With this I see a significant improvement in my metric.
+I still have to check the value of test time augmentation.
+Exciting times.
+For example, the outlier rate dropped from 17% to 10%.
+[Unfortunatly I can not post a figure here, since the data is private.]